substratum-temporary/SubstratumNode/node/docs/Distributing-Release-Artifacts.md

 * The BUILD_RELEASE_ARTIFACTS variable has been added to the pipeline with value equal to ``false``.
 Not strictly required, but it does make life easier when triggering release builds from the UI.
-* All the required secrets have been added to the pipeline's Variables and their values ar marked as secret.
+* All the required secret variables have been added to the pipeline's Variables with their values marked as secret.
 * All the digital signatures used for code signing have been added to the pipeline's Secure Files under Library.